 Haystack Science’s team consists of thought leaders who routinely make contributions to high-profile, peer-reviewed journals.
 Below are some examples.

-Here, we report on Merck’s new antibody clesrovimab and other long-lasting shots, which promise to expand and simplify care of newborns across the world to combat respiratory syncytial virus.
+Merck’s new antibody clesrovimab and other long-lasting shots promise to expand and simplify care of newborns to combat respiratory syncytial virus.

 Drug development for neglected ultra-rare diseases of no commercial interest: challenges and opportunities.
 Katakowski, J. A. & López, J. C. Drug Discovery Today 30: 104346 (2025)

 Ultra-rare diseases are of little interest to the pharmaceutical industry.
 Patient-led organizations often fund the early-stage development of ultra-rare therapies, but the difficult path to translate academic studies into approved medicines means that very few therapies ever reach patients.
-Here, we discuss the roadblocks to the development of therapeutics for conditions of limited commercial interest and propose ways to overcome these obstacles.
+What are the roadblocks to the development of therapeutics for conditions of limited commercial interest and how can they be overcome?

 Mismatch repair inhibitors lift off in Huntington’s.
 Marshall, A. Nature Biotechnology 43: 458–461 (2025).